 Why is it important to stay hydrated?

 Water is like the oil in a car, it keeps the whole engine ticking.
 Water is used to transfer blood and oxygen around the body.
-It’s even in your digestive system, keeping everything well lubricated and It helping to secrete toxins when we exercise.
+It’s even in your digestive system, keeping everything well lubricated and helping to secrete toxins, through sweat, when we exercise.

 Studies show that mild to moderate dehydration can influence your mood and energy levels.
-Making it harder to think clearly. dehydration affects memory, learning and concentrating.
-It’s also common to get headaches/migraines.
-Making concentration even harder.
+Therefore, making it harder to think clearly.
+Dehydration not only affects memory, learning and concentrating, It’s also common to get headaches/migraines, making concentration even harder.

 If your brain is dehydrated it’ll start shrinking and coming away from the skull.
-The brain tissue suffers through losing water, causing the pain receptors go crazy.
-Dehydration will be the main factor causing your hangover headache.
+Your brain tissue suffers through losing water, causing your pain receptors go crazy.
+That means, Dehydration will be the main reason for your hangover headache.
 Drinking a few glasses of water before going to bed will really help prevent them.

 This is one symptom I’ve been noticing recently.
-It’s frustratingly concerning.
+It’s concerning.
 Water is the element lubricating all your bones, muscles and ligaments.
 Imagine a car or a bike chain without oil, they wouldn’t be running correctly and there would be constant grinding.
-Now imagine that happening to your bones, horrific right?
-Water is also the main component in cartilage, when this is wearing away your body will be using it’s water supply rebuilding it.
+Now, imagine that happening to your bones, horrific right?
+Water is also the main component in cartilage.
+When this is wearing away your body will be using it’s water supply rebuilding it.
 Without cartilage, your joints have less support and cushioning.

 Dehydration causes your blood pressure to fall and your brain to shrink.
-These 2 things together are definitely causing dizziness.
-Dehydration-induced headaches and low blood pressure will be causing your body to get the “light – headed” floaty feeling when standing up.
+These 2 things together are going to start causing dizziness.
+Dehydration-induced headaches and low blood pressure can cause your body to get that “light – headed” floaty feeling when standing up.

-Have you ever woke up in the middle of the night to a sharp pull on your bottom calf?
+Ever woken up in the middle of the night to a sharp pull on your calf muscle?
 I have and it is a pretty uncomfortable feeling.
-The muscle cramping I used to get in my lower legs and feet was actually a result of dehydration.
-Due to the low levels of water in your body leading to a drop in salt levels the muscle cramps are born.
+The muscle cramping I used to get in my lower legs and feet was surprisingly a result of dehydration.
+Due to a low level of water in your body, leading to a drop in salt levels, muscle cramps are born.